waf/waf.github.com/content/enabling-command-line-completions-with-dotnet-suggest.rst

         // by using an enum, we constrain the options.
 We could also use
         // FromAmong(), similar to AddSuggestions() above, if we wanted
-        // to use Strings instead of an Enum new Option<Emotion>("--emotion",
+        // to constrain with Strings instead of an Enum. new Option<Emotion>("--emotion",
             getDefaultValue: () => Emotion.Normal,
             description: "How excited they should be when saying the message"